GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

           2022
           16.72 (2021 avg PP75) / 16.68 (2022 avg PP75) = 1.002

-      Be it changes in officiating or league-wide philosophy, scoring is easier in 2022 than it was in 2004 on a possession basis.
-This is thus accounted for in cross-       era comparisons.
+      Whether it be due to changes in officiating or league-wide philosophy, scoring is easier in 2022 than it was in 2004 on a possession basis.
+This is thus accounted for in cross-era comparisons.

    * Adjust players' PTS per 75 possessions (PP75) by Era Scoring Coefficient